 Rashes and skin infections Recommended period to be kept away from school, nursery or childminders Comments Athlete's foot None Athlete's foot is not a serious condition.
-Treatment recommended Chickenpox Until all vesicles have crusted over See: Vulnerable children and female staff - pregname Cold sores, (Herpes simplex) None Avoid kissing and contact with the sores.
+Treatment is recommended Chickenpox Until all vesicles have crusted over See: Vulnerable children and female staff - pregnancy Cold sores, (Herpes simplex) None Avoid kissing and contact with the sores.
 Cold sores are generally mild and self-limiting German measles (rubella) Four days from onset of rash (as per "Green Book") Preventable by immunisation (MMR x 2 doses).
-See: Female staff - pregnancy Hand, foot and mouth None Contact the Duty Room if a large number of childre are affected.
-Exclusion may be considered in some circumstances Impetigo Until lesions are crusted and healed, or 48 hours after commencing antibiotic treatment Antibiotic treatment speeds healing and reduces to infectious period Measles Four days from onset of rash Preventable by vaccination (MMR x 2).
-See: Vulnerable children and female staff - pregna Molluscum contagiosum None A self-limiting condition Ringworm Exclusion not usually required Treatment is required Roseola (infantum) None None Scabies Child can return after first treatment Household and close contacts require treatment Scarlet fever Child can return 24 hours after commencing appropriate antibiotic treatment Antibiotic treatment recommended for the affected child.
-If more than one child has scarlet fever contac PHA Duty Room for further advice Slapped cheek (fifth disease or parvovirus B19) None once rash has developed See: Vulnerable children and female staff - pregna Shingles Exclude only if rash is weeping and cannot be covered Can cause chickenpox in those who are not immu i.e. have not had chickenpox.
-It is spread by very clo contact and touch.
-If further information is required contact the Duty Room.
-SEE: Vulnerable Children an Female Staff - Pregnancy visit www.publichealth.hscni.net or www.gov.uk/government/organisations/Public-health-england if you would like any further advice or information, including the latest guidance.
-Children with rashes should be considered infectious and assessed by their doctor.

-Good hygiene practice Handwashing is one of the most important ways of controlling the spread of infections, especially those that cause diarhoea and vomiting, respiratory disease.
-The recommended method is the use of liquid scap, warm water and paper towels.
-Always wash hands alter using the toile eating or handling food, and after handling animals.
+See: Female staff - pregnancy Hand, foot and mouth None Contact the Duty Room if a large number of children are affected.
+Exclusion may be considered in some circumstances Impetigo Until lesions are crusted and healed, or 48 hours after commencing antibiotic treatment Antibiotic treatment speeds healing and reduces the infectious period Measles Four days from onset of rash Preventable by vaccination (MMR x 2).
+See: Vulnerable children and female staff - pregnanc Molluscum contagiosum None A self-limiting condition Ringworm Exclusion not usually required Treatment is required Roseola (infantum) None None Scabies Child can return after first treatment Household and close contacts require treatment Scarlet fever Child can return 24 hours after commencing appropriate antibiotic treatment Antibiotic treatment recommended for the affected child.
+If more than one child has scarlet fever contact PHA Duty Room for further advice Slapped cheek (fifth disease or parvovirus B19) None once rash has developed See: Vulnerable children and female staff - pregnanc Shingles Exclude only if rash is weeping and cannot be covered Can cause chickenpox in those who are not immune i.e. have not had chickenpox.
+It is spread by very close contact and touch.
+If further information is required, contact the Duty Room.
+SEE: Vulnerable Children and Female Staff - Pregnancy respiratory disease.
+The recommended method is the use of liquid soap, warm water and paper towels.
+Always wash hands after using the toilet, be eating or handling food, and after handling animals.
 Cover all cuts and abrasions with waterproof dressings.